Skip to the main content.

 Foreign Entity Registration:

-Are you buying a property in a different state than where your entity is registered (i.e. California entity buying property in Florida)?
+Are you buying a property in a different state from where your entity is registered (e.g. California entity buying property in Florida)?
 Depending on the lender, you may be required to register your entity in the new property state.
 Before you submit your Foreign Profit LLC or Foreign Profit Corporation application to the new state, you’ll need to:

 1. Order a Certificate of Good Standing from your current state.